adityamanglik/adityamanglik.github.io/content/event/LFEnergyParis2023/index.md

 - **Embed** your slides (e.g. Google Slides) or presentation video on this page using [shortcodes](https://wowchemy.com/docs/writing-markdown-latex/).

 Further event details, including [page elements](https://wowchemy.com/docs/writing-markdown-latex/) such as image galleries, can be added to the body of this page. -->

+ The talk focuses on power measurement and attribution for software (processes) and hardware devices.
+The objective is to detail the developments in power tracking infrastructure in the Linux kernel for measuring the energy consumption of hardware devices and software applications.
+These statistics are extremely useful for both end-users and developers.
+The focus would be on a detailed discussion of multivariate regression models to determine application and hardware device energy consumption.
+There are also privacy concerns attached to this data, which need feedback from more developers.
+LF Energy Summit would be a great platform to present the work to the developer community and get feedback to improve the system design.
+Talk Outline 1) Understanding why power consumption is a first-class design constraint in modern systems, including desktop, server, and mobile-class systems 2) Demonstrating the value of power consumption across different stakeholders, including end-users, application programmers, kernel developers, and system designers 3) Survey results from corresponding systems in competing environments and OS 4) System design proposal and evaluation